Azure/azure-dev/cli/azd/design-notes/environments.md

 The concept on an environment has been present in `azd` for a long while, but the way it has been used has changed over time.
 In addition, the ties between an environment name and provisioned resources has changed over time.

 Every command in `azd` today runs in the context of an environment.
-The name of the environment can be provided by the `-e` flag which is command to all `azd` commands and when not set, the *default environment* is used.
+The name of the environment can be provided by the `-e` flag which is passed to all `azd` commands and when not set, the *default environment* is used.
 The name of the currently selected environment is stored in `.azure/config.json` file, under the `defaultEnvironment`.
 The *default environment* can set with `azd env select [environment-name]`.
 If no environment name is passed and no default environment has been selected then the user is prompted to create a new environment before the operation can proceed.

 During environment creation the user is prompted for the following pieces of information: